Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           receiving entity can detect what type of media object is received from the information in the MovieFragmentBox.
-     16. The MPEG-DASH manifest should use SegmentTemplate with SegmentTimeline, preferably with $Time based naming that can be automatically extended.
+     16. The MPEG-DASH manifest should use SegmentTemplate with SegmentTimeline, preferably with $Time$ based naming that can be automatically extended.
           Only relative BaseURL are used.
 In addition, the period availability start time should be set to 1-1-1970 (unix epoch) and the period start to 0.
      17. In case the [=Ingest source=] loses its own input or input is absent, it SHALL insert filler